Saturday, October 29, 2022

 The toilet you can recline in.

-• A variation of an earlier fake ad called “Koohl Toilet”.
+• A variation of a fake ad called “Koohl Toilet” from Cockroach’s previous episode.

 • I like how this starts out extremely serious and moody, only for Condominium to suddenly enter and unzip his pants.